jhu22/QGNN-UV-mols/README.md

 # QGNN-UV-mols

-GNN models are used to screen UV mols
+GNN/QGNN models are used to screen UV mols